Engineering Design (120 credits)

 Students may develop an individual profile in systems engineering, component engineering design, manufacturing technology or modelling methodology.

-The Machine Design track (MKN) gives you technical competence and abilities to identify complex engineering and technical problems, and to solve them using modern methods and computer support tools.
-You will be well prepared to work in product development, engineering design or research within leading companies.
+By choosing to specialise in Machine Design, you will gain core competence suitable for application within a wide range of industries and careers.
+With your technical competence, combined wtih your ability to identify complex engineering and technical problems and solve them using modern methods and computer support tools, you will be well prepared to work in product development, engineering design or research within leading companies world-wide.